Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: Method

-: SwapNN is based on Swap and partitions channels into groups (\textbf{G} channels per group), with each group sharing a trainable parameter.
+: SwitchNN is based on Switch and partitions channels into groups (\textbf{G} channels per group), with each group sharing a trainable parameter.
 It can be described as follows:

-Where $W_{g}$ is a parameter shared with group g and others are the same with the Swap operation.
+Where $W_{g}$ is a parameter shared with group g and others are the same with the Switch operation.

-In Fig~\ref{fig:swap} (b), we observe that SwapNN leverages a 1x1 convolutional layer to modify the number of channels, akin to Swap.
-However, SwapNN has a distinct characteristic of halving the channel dimension by default, in contrast to Swap which preserves the channel count.
-Furthermore, SwapNN strictly adheres to the c/2 channel rule and exchanges only the channel features of the latter c/2.
-This can be observed in Figure~\ref{fig:swap}, (b).
-It is noteworthy that SwapNN's design not only integrates local spatial features but also incorporates channel reduction, rendering it a versatile alternative to 3x3 convolutional operations.
-This is particularly advantageous in settings where computational efficiency is critical, as the halving of channel dimensions leads to a significant reduction in computation cost while retaining adequate channel diversity.

-As shown in the pseudocode Algorithm.\rref{alg:swap}, Swap and SwapNN differ in only one aspect, existing weight or not.
-Due to its parameterized nature, SwapNN is more suitable for tasks involving large datasets, whereas Swap can be applied to tasks with smaller datasets, such as the building graph reconstruction, \aka~ footprint, in this paper.
-SwapNN presents a promising approach to channel reduction and feature exchange in convolutional neural networks, demonstrating the potential to achieve comparable performance to traditional convolutional operations while simultaneously reducing computational overhead.
+Due to its parameterized nature, SwitchNN is more suitable for tasks involving large datasets, whereas Switch can be applied to tasks with smaller datasets, such as the building graph reconstruction, \aka~ footprint, in this letter.
+SwitchNN presents a promising approach to channel reduction and feature exchange in convolutional neural networks, demonstrating the potential to achieve comparable performance to traditional convolutional operations while simultaneously reducing computational overhead.